NSBO Operational Guidelines

 - AUS/ACAA Selection Committee – Provincial Supervisor (Chairperson), AUS Commissioner, ACAA Commissioner, Provincial Assessor and Provincial Interpreter

-- National Selection Committee – Provincial Supervisor (Chairperson), AUS Commissioner, ACAA Commissioner, Provincial Assessor, Secretary-Treasurer and Member at Large.
-The committee must consist of six people and should an official wish to be considered for assignment must preclude himself/herself from the process.
+- National Nomination/Selection Committee – Provincial Supervisor (Chairperson), AUS Commissioner, ACAA Commissioner, Provincial Assessor, Secretary-Treasurer and Member at Large.
+The committee shall consist of up to six people and should an official wish to be considered for assignment must preclude themselves from the process for that tournament.
 The President will appoint a replacement.
 The committee will identify and submit names of potential candidates to COBC (Canadian Basketball Officials’ Commission) for their consideration for national appointments.
 The committee will also identify NSBO candidates for FIBA Certification.

 - NSSAF Tournament Selection Committee – Provincial Assessor (Chairperson), Provincial Interpreter, Provincial Supervisor